 Bryana is grateful to be able to combine her education experience with the outdoors alongside likeminded individuals!
 She absolutely loves going on trail walks with the kiddos, doing crafts, reading stories, and making them laugh!

 In her spare time, she enjoys eating hummus and reading, as well as painting, hiking, and spending time with her partner, Alexander, their dog, Layla, and two cats, Dobby and Remy.

-Miss Emily started working at Kidz Go Eco as an intern back in September.
-She’s from Wrentham, Massachusetts and she moved to Maine and graduated from the University of New England with a bachelors degree in Psychology.
-After her internship, she discovered her passion for teaching early childhood education.
-Some fun facts about Miss Emily: She’s been playing tennis for the last 8 years; she owns quite a few animals: a dog named Coco, a cat named Skout, and two ferrets named Cayde and Azura.
+My name is Miss Emily!
+I am an educator in Nature 3!
+I started working at Kidz Go Eco as an intern back in September.
+I’m from Wrentham, Massachusetts and moved to Maine to study psychology at University of New England.
+After my internship, I discovered my passion for teaching early childhood education, and Miss Michelle was so wonderful to offer me a position.
+Some fun facts about me: I’ve been playing tennis for the last 8 years; I own quite a few animals: a dog named Coco, a cat named Skout, and two ferrets named Cayde and Azura.

 Miss Diane was born and brought up in Brockton, Massachusetts.
 She graduated from Brockton High School and Chamberlayne Jr. College, Boston.
 She has three grown children: Kristin, Timothy and Patrick, and she has three grandchildren: Josetta (Josie) 13, Declan 10, and Tadhg 7.
 She enjoys spending time with her family and she loves to cook Italian food.
 During the warmer months she finds joy in walking the beach, swimming and spending time in nature.
 Some of her greatest joys is going to watch her grandkids play soccer and sledding.
 She enjoys working with children and she adores their honesty and humor.
 She worked in the Portland Schools as an Ed Tech for over 30 years, and retired in 2020.